 Alaska flies B737-800 and A320 aircraft to Hawaii.
 The company is regularly ranked highly among the best US airlines and also has a reputation of on-time service for which it receives awards.
 They are adding a fleet of Boeing 737 MAX and Airbus A321neo aircraft starting this year.

 United Airlines flies to Hawaii (all islands) from Chicago, Denver, Houston, Los Angeles, New York/Newark, San Francisco, Washington D.C., Guam and Tokyo.
-Look for more discounted pricing based on increased flights and additional competition.
+Look for more discounted pricing based on new UAL Hawaii flights and additional competition.

 United utilizes a range of different aircraft to Hawaii.

-Update: American Airlines, and Delta Airlines have a range of flights to and from Hawaii from most areas of the U.S. There can be and often is discounting on these companies as well, which has been the case recently from Seattle, Portland, Sacramento and San Diego.
+Update: American Airlines, and Delta Airlines have a flights to and from Hawaii from most areas of the U.S. There can be and often is discounting on these companies as well, which has been the case recently from Seattle, Portland, Sacramento and San Diego.
 Outside of those cities, , however, their Hawaii deals are not as frequent as the airlines above which specialize in flights to Hawaii.

-Delta will begin flying from Seattle to Lihue in December 2017.
+Delta will begin flying from Seattle to Lihue starting December 2017.
 With that introduction, and the possibility of other Hawaii flights to be added on top of that, we are seeing see more competition on Hawaii flights from Seattle and Portland.
 Also note that Delta has begun reintroducing meals on longer distance flights to Hawaii.
 We do expect that trend to increase across airlines and on more flights.

 Note: Photo above is of Southwest Airlines plane.
 Southwest Airlines Hawaii flights will begin in the near future.